Six-Day War: Background

 After the 1956 Suez Crisis, Egypt agreed to the stationing of a United Nations Emergency Force (UNEF) in the Sinai to ensure all parties would comply with the 1949 Armistice Agreements.
-In the following years there were numerous minor border clashes between Israel and its Arab neighbours, particularly Syria.
-In early November 1966, Syria signed a mutual defence agreement with Egypt.
-Soon after this, in response to Palestine Liberation Organisation (PLO) guerilla activity, including a mine attack that left three dead, the Israeli Defence Force (IDF) attacked the village of as-Samu in the Jordanian-ruled West Bank.
+In the following years there were numerous minor border clashes between Israel and its Arab neighbors, particularly Syria.
+In early November 1966, Syria signed a mutual defense agreement with Egypt.
+Soon after this, in response to Palestine Liberation Organisation (PLO) guerilla activity, including a mine attack that left three dead, the Israeli Defense Force (IDF) attacked the village of as-Samu in the Jordanian-ruled West Bank.
 Jordanian units that engaged the Israelis were quickly beaten back.
 King Hussein of Jordan criticized Egyptian President Gamal Abdel Nasser for failing to come to Jordan's aid, and "hiding behind UNEF skirts".

 In May 1967, Nasser received false reports from the Soviet Union that Israel was massing on the Syrian border.
 Nasser began massing his troops in two defensive lines in the Sinai Peninsula on Israel's border (16 May), expelled the UNEF force from Gaza and Sinai (19 May) and took over UNEF positions at Sharm el-Sheikh, overlooking the Straits of Tiran.
 Israel repeated declarations it had made in 1957 that any closure of the Straits would be considered an act of war, or justification for war, but Nasser closed the Straits to Israeli shipping on 22–23 May.
 After the war, U.S. President Lyndon Johnson commented:

-On 30 May, Jordan and Egypt signed a defence pact.
-The following day, at Jordan's invitation, the Iraqi army began deploying troops and armoured units in Jordan.
+On 30 May, Jordan and Egypt signed a defense pact.
+The following day, at Jordan's invitation, the Iraqi army began deploying troops and armored units in Jordan.
 They were later reinforced by an Egyptian contingent.
 On 1 June, Israel formed a National Unity Government by widening its cabinet, and on 4 June the decision was made to go to war.
 The next morning, Israel launched Operation Focus, a large-scale, surprise air strike that launched the Six-Day War.